evhub/coconut/DOCS.md

 Python:

-_Can't be done without a long series of checks at the top of the function.
+_Can't be done without a long series of checks in place of the destructuring assignment statement.
 See the compiled code for the full definition._

 ### Pattern-Matching Function Definition